shsagir/play-area-sync/docs/mysql.md

 ## Access MySQL from your App

-Usually there is a configuration file which is used from the App to connect to the database.
+Usually there is a configuration file which is used from the App to connect to the fortrabbit database.
 This is what you need to fill in there:

 * **Database Name**: `{{app-name}}`
 * **Database Username**: `{{app-name}}`